Asia stocks wilt, German coalition impasse hits euro

 China stocks rebounded from session lows hit after Beijing set sweeping new guidelines to regulate asset management products.
 Analysts fear that could dampen investor appetite for riskier assets.

-On Friday, the Dow Jones Industrial Average .DJI shed 0.4 percent, the S&P 500 .SPX lost 0.3 percent and the Nasdaq Composite .IXIC was down 0.2 percent. [.N]
+On Friday, the Dow Jones Industrial Average shed 0.4 percent, the S&P 500 lost 0.3 percent and the Nasdaq Composite was down 0.2 percent.

 The U.S. House of Representatives on Thursday passed their version of a tax overhaul bill that would cut corporate taxes, but the Senate continued to wrangle over its rival tax bill, with investors uncertain about whether Congress will be able to reach a compromise.